-- 1. Once the investigator receives the complaint, the investigator shall notify the victim (Complainant) in writing of his/her rights and request a meeting. - 2.
-The investigator shall also notify the accused (Respondent) in writing of the complaint and his/her rights and request a meeting with the respondent. - 3.
-The investigator shall notify the complainant, respondent and all individuals interviewed during the investigation that retaliation is strictly prohibited and may be grounds for disciplinary action.
-In addition, the investigator shall advise all interviewees that they should contact the investigator immediately if they believe they are being retaliated against. - 4.
-The investigation shall include interviews with both the complainant and respondent, unless either declines an in-person interview. - 5.
-The complainant and respondent shall be provided with the same opportunities to have others present during any interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding. - 6.
-The College will not limit the choice of advisor for either the complainant or respondent. - 7.
-The investigation shall include interviews with relevant witnesses identified by the complainant and respondent or any other potential, relevant witness made known to the investigator via other means. - 8.
-The investigation shall include the gathering and reviewing of any documentary, electronic, physical, or other type of relevant evidence. - 9.
-The investigator is expected to request a list of relevant witnesses and evidence from complainant and respondent and take such into consideration. - 10.
-The investigator shall not consider any evidence about the complainant's prior sexual conduct with anyone other than the respondent.
-Evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent or preclude a finding of sexual misconduct.
+- A. Once the investigator receives the complaint, the investigator shall notify the victim (Complainant) in writing of his/her rights and request a meeting. - B. The investigator shall also notify the accused (Respondent) in writing of the complaint and his/her rights and request a meeting with the respondent - C. The investigator shall notify the complainant, respondent, and all individuals interviewed during the investigation that retaliation is strictly prohibited and may be grounds for disciplinary action.
+In addition, the investigator shall advise all interviewees to contact the investigator immediately if they believe they are being retaliated against. - D. The investigation shall include interviews with both the complainant and respondent unless either declines an in-person interview. - E. The complainant and respondent shall be provided with the same opportunities to have others present during any interview, including the opportunity to be accompanied by the advisor of their choice to any related meeting or proceeding.

+- F. The College will not limit the choice of advisor for either the complainant or respondent. - G. The investigation shall include interviews with relevant witnesses identified by the complainant and respondent or any other potential relevant witness made known to the investigator via other means. - H. The investigation shall include the gathering and reviewing any documentary, electronic, physical, or other type of relevant evidence. - I. The investigator is expected to request a list of relevant witnesses and evidence from the complainant and respondent and consider such. - J. The investigator shall not consider evidence of the complainant's prior sexual conduct with anyone other than the respondent.
+Evidence of a prior consensual dating or sexual relationship between the parties does not imply consent or preclude a finding of sexual misconduct.